EndPointCorp/end-point-blog/2012/03/13/php-vulnerabilities-and-logging.html.md

 title: PHP Vulnerabilities and Logging
 ---

-I've recently been working on a Ruby on Rails site on my personal [Linode](http://www.linode.com/) machine.
+I’ve recently been working on a Ruby on Rails site on my personal [Linode](https://www.linode.com/) machine.
 The Rails application was running in development with virtually no caching or optimization, so page load was very slow.
 While I was not actively developing on the site, I received a Linode alert that the disk I/O rate exceeded the notification threshold for the last 2 hours.

 <img border="0" src="/blog/2012/03/13/php-vulnerabilities-and-logging/image-0.png" width="740"/>